Our guide to Caribbean cruises

 Caribbean cruise routes

-When choosing your Caribbean cruise you’ll find a wide choice of itineraries, with routes calling at the eastern, western, and southern Caribbean.
+When choosing your Caribbean cruise, you’ll find a wide choice of itineraries, with routes calling at the eastern, western, and southern Caribbean.
 Each region has something unique to offer, and the longer you stay, the more islands you’ll be able to experience.

 Eastern Caribbean cruises typically take in Antigua and Barbuda, Barbados, Dominica, St. Kitts and Nevis, Saint Lucia, and Trinidad and Tobago.
 Opting for a southern Caribbean itinerary opens up the likes of Aruba, St. Vincent and the Grenadines, Curacao, and Martinique, while western Caribbean routes could see you step ashore in Jamaica, Mexico’s Caribbean coast, Belize, or Honduras.